MerginMaps/docs/src/tutorials/further-project-customisation/index.md

    ![](./qgis-display-name.jpg)

 ::: tip
-If you notice subtle differences in the name / spelling of the the field when you select it in the drop-down list, this is due to the field having been aliased.
+If you notice subtle differences in the name / spelling of the field when you select it in the drop-down list, this is due to the field having been aliased.
 :::

 4. Set the HTML map tip to: